 Dismantling racism training was mandated by the 73rd General Convention of the Episcopal Church in 2000 (Resolution B049), and the diocesan Commission for Dismantling Racism offers workshops on recognizing and eliminating institutional racism in the Church.

 Workshops are free and include lunch and refreshments.
-Space is limited to forty participants and training will occur with a minimum of fifteen registrations.
+Space in the training is generally limited to thirty participants and training will occur with a minimum of fifteen registrations.

 - In the Diocese of Missouri, who should take this training?
 (PDF chart of diocesan standards)

-The commission generally holds at least one training in the St. Louis metro area and partners with one additional diocesan community outside of the metro area.
-An additional training is being planned in the metro St. Louis area for late summer 2018, details to follow.
+Every year the Commission holds at least one training in the St. Louis metro area and partners with one additional diocesan community outside of the metro area.

 The Commission maintains a library of resources on dismantling racism: books, videos, DVDs, and children's books.
-The materials are hosted by St. Peter's Episcopal Church, 110.
-N. Warson Road in Ladue, and available to check out during normal business hours, Monday through Friday, 9 a.m. to 5 p.m.
-(314-993-2306)
+The materials are hosted by St. Peter's Episcopal Church, 110 N. Warson Road.
+Our “mobile library” is currently housed at 6521 Chamberlain Ave, University City.

 Here is a list of featured books with short descriptions.

 You may access the complete list of resources here.
 Books are listed alphabetically by author.

 To place a request, please fill out this form.

 Materials are available for no-contact pickup at the UCity address.
 If you are unable to pick up your requested material, we can mail it to you.